vishalaiml97-rgb/ai-document-intelligence-pipeline/AI_Document_Intelligence_Pipeline.md

 11. Data Quality Framework
 12. Observability and Logging
 13. Containerization
-14. JD Alignment
-15. Future Roadmap
+14. Future Roadmap
-16. About
+15. About

 ---